On Tarski's fixed point theorem: Concluding remarks

+The constructive derivation of Tarski's fixed point theorem we obtained may be perceived as strongly dependent on a particular formal system, the system CZF + wREA; a more `system independent' derivation then might seem desirable.
+In fact, one may regard the presented proof in the following perspective: the proofs of Theorem \ref{leastidclass} and of Theorem \ref{SetAbstractInductiveDef} show that the assertion that \emph{every bounded abstract inductive definition $\Phi$ on a set-presented $\bigvee$-semilattice $L$ inductively defines an element of $L$} can be assumed as a constructively sound \emph{principle}, a generalization of the result/principle that standard bounded inductive definitions on a set inductively define sets; indeed, those proofs are derived in standard legitimate systems for constructive set theory (CZF$^-$ and its extension CZF + wREA).
+From this principle, Tarski's theorem then immediately follows (Proposition \ref{idprefix}).

+Abstract inductive definitions on a set-generated complete lattice generalize inductive definitions on a set (i.e., inductive definitions of the form $\Phi\subseteq X\times \Pow(X)$, for $X$ a set).
+Arbitrary inductive definitions can be extended to an abstract setting in a similar way.
+The details of this extension will be presented in a forthcoming paper.

-A version of Tarski's fixed point theorem for directed complete partial orders has been proved in recent years by Dito Pataraia.
-As for Tarski's proof, Pataraia's result uses topos valid but impredicative methods.
-Recall also that Tarski's theorem in its more general form states that a monotone map on a complete lattice has a complete lattice of fixed points, so that in particular it has a greatest fixed point.
-Constructive versions of these results along the lines of this work will be the subject of future investigation.
-This will also concern the possibility of applying constructive fixed-point theorems to the problem, raised in \cite{A80} (see also \cite{CoqFixPoint}), of obtaining predicative constructions of Frege structures.
+A version of Tarski's fixed point theorem for directed complete partial orders has been proved using either non-constructive arguments, or topos valid but impredicative reasoning (D. Pataraia).
+Constructive proofs of this and other fixed point theorems based on variants of the method presented in this paper will be the subject of future investigation.
+Modifications of the method used in this paper could also allow for a solution of the problem, raised in \cite{A80} (see also \cite{CoqFixPoint}), of obtaining predicative constructions of Frege structures.